baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 If adaptive parameter estimation is coupled with a model-based controller, we get an adaptive controller!
 Note: the state that corresponds to the estimated parameter is typically not controllable, a fact that may require some special care for some control methods.

-We may ask ourselves, what's the difference between a parameter and a state variable if we can add parameters as states?
-Typically, parameters do not vary with time, and if they do, they vary significantly slower than the states.
+We may ask ourselves, what's the difference between a parameter and a state variable if we can add parameters as state variables?
+Typically, parameters do not vary with time, and if they do, they vary significantly slower than the state variables.
 State variables also have dynamics associate with them, whereas we often have no idea about how the parameters vary other than that they vary slowly.

 Abrupt changes to the dynamics like in the example above can happen in practice, for instance, due to equipment failure or change of operating mode.
 This can be treated as a scenario with time-varying parameters that are continuously estimated.

 ## Using an optimizer
-Maximum-likelihood or prediction-error estimation is straight-forward by simply calling a gradient-based optimizer with gradients provided by differentiating through the state estimator using automatic differentiation.
+The state estimators in this package are all statistically motivated and thus compute things like the likelihood of the data as a by-product of the estimation.
+Maximum-likelihood or prediction-error estimation is thus very straight-forward by simply calling a gradient-based optimizer with gradients provided by differentiating through the state estimator using automatic differentiation.
 In this example, we will continue the example from above, but now estimate all the parameters of the quad-tank process.
 This time, they will not vary with time.
 We will first use a standard optimization algorithm from [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) to minimize the cost function based on the prediction error, and then use a Gauss-Newton optimizer.

 We now define the dynamics function such that it takes its parameters from the `p` input argument.
 We also define a variable `p_true` that contains the true values that we will use to simulate some estimation data
 ```@example paramest